 Maple: It’s a dense wood with high durability.
 Boosts the hi-mid frequencies giving us a beautiful bright full sound, good sustain, and big volume.

 Walnut: This wood would be between the mahogany and the maple.
-Soundwise boosts the low frequencies, giving us a warm velvet sound. (wood featuring on the pics below)
+Soundwise it boosts the lower frequencies, giving us a warm velvet sound. (wood featuring on the pics below)

 Cherrywood: It’s a close-grained wood, good mid-range tone.